peterjmarko/llm-narrative-framework/CONTRIBUTING.md

     This provides a more nuanced view of model performance beyond MRR and Top-1 accuracy, especially for imbalanced results.
     ```

-3.  **Create the Commit from the File**:
+4.  **Create the Commit from the File**:
+    Use the `-F` flag to create the commit from your prepared message file.
     ```bash
     git commit -F commit.txt
     ```
-    This command creates the commit using your detailed, well-formatted message.

 ### 5. Releasing a New Version (Maintainers Only)